kej715/DtCyber/NOS2.8.7/README.md

 - Remote job entry (RJE)
 - Network job entry (NJE)
 - E-mail
+- Cray supercomputer interaction

-Substantial automation has been provided in order to make the installation process as easy as possible.
+Automation has been provided in order to make the installation process as easy as possible.
 In fact, it's nearly trivial compared to what was possible on real Control Data computer systems back in the 1980's and 90's.